 How Are Flip-Flow Screens Used?

-You can find flip-flow screening equipment used across a large number of industries.
+You can find this screening equipment used across a large number of industries.
 They’re most often used to screen difficult materials used in the manufacturing process for everything from sand, concrete, and compost.
 However, flip flop screens are also used in municipal solid waste processing.

 Screening Difficult Materials